-- 1. The receiving person should attempt to keep the caller on the line and complete the form entitled "Bomb Threat Report." - 2.
-Contact the Sheriff's Department and the District Office. - 3.
-Establish a command post. - 4.
+- 1. The receiving person should attempt to keep the caller on the line and complete the form entitled "Bomb Threat Report."
+If necessary, another identified person will be responsible for calling 911. - 2.
+Contact the Sheriff's Department and the District Office.

+- 3. Establish a command post. - 4.
 If appropriate, send staff a written message to search their own classroom. - 5.
 If deemed necessary, evacuate.
 Determine if you will evacuate prior to conducting a search. - 6.
-DO NOT use radios or cellular telephones.

-- 7. An organized search of the campus should be conducted under the direction of the principal or law enforcement agencies. - 8.
+DO NOT use radios or cellular telephones. - 7.
+An organized search of the campus should be conducted under the direction of the principal or law enforcement agencies. - 8.
 Activate the Incident Command System; Hazard Control Unit. - 9.
 In the event that a suspicious object is located, all personnel should be kept clear of the area until law enforcement agencies have evaluated the conditions. - 10.Return to your normal routine only when the principal and the law enforcement agencies are confident that any threat has passed.